FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/04-Resource-Groups/README.md

 When a lock is applied at the Resource Group level, resources inside that Resource Group inherit the lock.

-There are two main lock types:
+There are two lock types:

-- **CanNotDelete**: authorized users can read and modify resources, but they cannot delete them.
+- **CanNotDelete**: resources can be modified but cannot be deleted.
-- **ReadOnly**: authorized users can read resources, but they cannot update or delete them.
+- **ReadOnly**: resources become read-only and update operations are blocked.

+Many Azure operations that appear to be read actions actually require write operations through Azure Resource Manager.
+As a result, a ReadOnly lock can prevent operations such as starting or stopping a Virtual Machine.

-Resource Locks override user permissions, so even users with high privileges can be blocked from deleting or modifying locked resources.
+Resource Locks take precedence over RBAC permissions.
+Even users with high-level roles may be prevented from modifying or deleting locked resources.

 ---

 ## ARM and Bicep Deployments

-Resource Groups are commonly used as deployment scopes for ARM templates and Bicep files.
+Resource Groups are the most common deployment scope for ARM templates and Bicep files.

-Azure Resource Manager supports different deployment modes:
+Azure Resource Manager supports two deployment modes:

-- **Incremental mode**: adds or updates resources without deleting resources that are not included in the template.
+- **Incremental mode** adds or updates resources without deleting resources that are not included in the template.
-- **Complete mode**: deletes resources in the Resource Group that are not defined in the template.
+- **Complete mode** removes resources from the Resource Group if they are not defined in the deployment template.

-Complete mode must be used carefully because it can remove resources unintentionally if the template does not include the full desired state.

-For most scenarios, incremental deployments are safer and more commonly used.
+Because Complete mode can delete existing resources, it should only be used when the desired state of the Resource Group is fully defined.

 ---

 ## Limits and Quotas

-Azure applies limits and quotas to resources, deployments, subscriptions, and Resource Groups.
+Azure applies limits and quotas to Resource Groups, subscriptions, deployments, and individual services.

-These limits can affect large environments and should be reviewed during architecture planning.
+Deployment history is also maintained for each Resource Group.
+When the deployment history reaches the supported platform limit, older deployment records should be removed before creating new deployments.

-Because Azure limits can change over time and may vary by service, administrators should always verify the current limits in the official Microsoft documentation.
+Because Azure limits may change over time, administrators should always verify current values in the official Microsoft documentation before designing large-scale environments.

 ---